bvarga/delphizmq/README.md

     socket.send( tsl );
     tsl.Free;

-Sending messages is as easy as
+Receiving messages is as easy as
     msize := socket.recv( msg );
     // the new message is in the msg, and msize holds the length of the message